csc-training/geocomputing_course/materials/terminal.md

 Did you every want to count all the files in a directory?
 Or lines in a file?
 Apart from opening the file in an editor, turning on line numbers or counting them manually you can also use a neat little command line tool called `wc`.

 Check out the documentation for `wc` and see if you can find out how to
-1. Count the number of lines/characters of file XX.
+1. Count the number of lines/characters of file `/appl/data/geo/syke/Readme_natura.txt`.
-2. Count all files in our course scratch directory.
+2. Count all directories in `/appl/data/geo/syke`.

-If this was too easy, can you count only files that end with `.tif`?
-What about only those lines in our file XX that include the string `2023` ?
+If this was too easy, can you count only directory and file names that include `2021` in the syke directory?

 You can use the "login shell" via the Puhti webinterface for this exercise.